I’ve been meaning to share this post for a while now.

 It’s about conviction, and it was a moral issue because he believed that the business had been corrupted by money.
 What was needed to take care of agents wasn’t to have a large agency, but to work with fewer clients.
 Businesses can have a moral side to it.

 Stu note: It may not be a popular idea, but Tom rarely makes a bad film and this was solid and strangely different from standard rom-com fare.
-The cut scenes of the Zig Ziglar character were great, with the final one telling it how it is with balancing success in business with happiness in life.
+The cut scenes of the Zig Ziglar character were great, with the final one telling how it is with balancing success in business with happiness in life.

-3. Smartest Guys in the Room: The documentary about the collapse of Enron missed out on a place on my top five, but John included it.
+3. Smartest Guys in the Room: The documentary about the collapse of Enron missed out on a place in my top five, but John included it.
 This was a great documentary because it exposed the fact that you can’t always trust so-called experts – Andersen’s accountancy firm continued to supply them with numbers even though they were incorrect.

 The lesson here is to do your own research.
 When it comes to business, you can’t rely 100% on third parties; you have to educate yourself and find the facts out for yourself.
 There was a complete abuse of power by the employees and executives in the company, and it shows that money corrupts.